Ilene Woods

-Jacqueline Ruth Woods (May 5, 1929 – July 1, 2010) better known as Ilene Woods, was an American actress and singer.
-Woods was the original voice of the title character of the Walt Disney animated feature Cinderella, for which she was named a Disney Legend in 2003.
+Jacqueline Ruth Woods (May 5, 1929 – July 1, 2010), better known as Ilene Woods, was an American actress and singer.
+Woods was best known as the original voice of the title character of Walt Disney animated film Cinderella, for which she was named a Disney Legend in 2003.

 Early life

+Jacquelyn Ruth Woods was born on May 5, 1929 in Portsmouth, New Hampshire.
 Her mother worked behind the scenes of films, taking Woods with her.
 As a little girl, Woods dreamed about becoming a schoolteacher, but her mother wanted her to become a singer.
 By 1944, she gained her own radio program.
 During World War II, she toured with Paul Whiteman and the Army Air Forces Orchestra.

 Career

+Disney

 In 1948, two of her songwriter friends, Mack David and Jerry Livingston, called Woods to record "Bibbidi-Bobbidi-Boo", "A Dream Is a Wish Your Heart Makes", and "So This is Love".
 Soon, the songs were presented to Walt Disney so that they could be used in the English version of Cinderella.
 Walt Disney heard the demo recordings, and two days later asked Ilene to voice the star role of Cinderella.
 She gladly accepted the role, surprised that she had won against more than 300 others who had auditioned.
 She said in an interview for Classic Film, "Seeing it [the film] in its new form was breathtaking for me.
 It's so beautiful.
 The color is magnificent, it just took my breath away, it was so wonderful.
 I sort of forget when I'm watching the movie that I had anything to do with it.
 Yet, it brings back so many beautiful memories of working with the wonderful artists and working with Walt mostly.
 It brings back wonderful, wonderful memories."
 To promote Cinderella, Woods voiced Snow White in the 1949 Disney audiobook release of Snow White and the Seven Dwarfs.
 Woods sang for President Franklin D. Roosevelt at his home in Hyde Park.
 She also sang at the White House for President Truman, after singing for soldiers and sailors.
 Woods retired from show business in 1972, but she continued to appear at occasional autograph shows.

+Radio and television

+On radio, Woods was a featured performer on Sealtest Village Store and portrayed the title character's girlfriend on A Day in the Life of Dennis Day.
+She was the female vocalst on The Garry Moore Show, was the singing star of The Jack Carson Show, and had her own program in 1948 as the summer replacement for the Carson show.
+Her work on television included singing for two years on Arthur Godfrey's show and one year on Moore's show.
+She also sang on Perry Como's program.